 Which are your target market?
 Approach and communicate with them appropriately.

-The current economic downturn presents some very challenging issues and decisions for businesses.
-More than ever it’s about the survival of the fittest.
-You cannot try to run your business like you did before the recession.
+Economic downturns present some very challenging issues and decisions for businesses.
+More than ever it's about the survival of the fittest.
+You cannot try to run your business like you did before a recession.

 Flexible workforces - freelance could work for many occupations - why not?

-Rather than cut prices – how about promoting benefits in a more sophisticated way, or add some more features with benefits?
-If it’s your own business – get the family involved to a greater extent – even an 8 year old can stuff envelopes!
+Rather than cut prices - how about promoting your offer's benefits in a more sophisticated way, or add some more features with benefits.

 Thinking positive isn't enough - you need to work smart, be pro-active and get things done too.